Last Updated on 9th December 2020 by Emma

 You can earn cash back with some credit cards and over the year this can build up very nicely.
 My credit card gives me 1% cash back on my shopping and I can usually earn £80 over the year.

-Save For Christmas Every Day
+budgeting For Christmas by saving Every Day

 I have my separate savings account set up and my Christmas savings are transferred into it every month.